-Ladakh is a wonderland known for its breath-taking vistas and striking panoramas that will blow your mind away.
-The cultural vibes of Tibetan Buddhism mix perfectly with the beautiful landscapes that various attractions offer and who can forget the adventurous roads that this state leads to!
+Ladakh is a wonderland!
+It’s breath-taking vistas and striking panoramas that will blow your mind away.
+The cultural vibes of Tibetan Buddhism mix perfectly with the beautiful landscapes.
+Also, who can forget the adventurous roads that this state leads to!
 So if you have been planning a soothing getaway from the modern and populated life of cities, Ladakh is the dream adventure you must undertake!
 When it comes to the valleys of Ladakh, they are regions offering charming views as well as various settlements and locals inhabited in Ladakh.
 So let’s explore further to find out more about the amazingly splendid valleys of Ladakh that also consists of the major attractions of this lovely tourist destination.

 1. Drass Valley

-The alluringly wonderful Drass Valley is situated by the Drass River which flows from the Machoi Glacier, it’s point of origin.
+The alluringly wonderful Drass Valley is present near Drass River.
+It flows from the Machoi Glacier, it’s a point of origin.
 The summer season is quite short in this valley and constitutes of many inhabitants finding their home here.
 Drass River is located close to the Zojila Pass and confluences with many other rivers while flowing.

 2. Nubra Valley

 Nubra Valley is a popular one amongst other valleys of Ladakh.
-Nubra Valley is also endearingly is called the Orchard of Ladakh because it is a place where the land bears many types of fruits as well as several other crops and is quite fertile too.
+Orchard of Ladakh is another identity of Nubra Valley.
+It is a place where the land bears many types of fruits as well as several other crops and is quite fertile too.
 The summer season brings out wild pink and yellow hues present in the roses that are evident here in this valley highlighting it’s lovely charm.
 Lavender is the central shade coming out lusciously following the month of August.

 3. Suru Valley

-Placed close to the Suru River, this valley is known for its chilly winters that creates a wide blanket cover of snow all over the area and the landscape.
+Placed close to the Suru River, this valley is known for its chilly winters.
+It creates a wide blanket cover of snow all over the area and the landscape.
 The winters are quite harsh especially from the mid-November to May.
 Suru River has its origin in the Panzella Glacier and then joins other rivers including Drass and Indus.